-As a guideline, capture snapshots of vehicles in the real physical surroundings and conditions, in which you want to be able to recognize license plates.
+As a guideline, take the snapshots of vehicles in the actual environment and lighting conditions where you want license plates to be recognized.

-The list below illustrates examples of the situations that you should consider when you capture and select snapshots.
-Not all may be applicable to your surroundings.
+The examples below show typical situations to consider when you capture and choose snapshots.
+Not all may apply to your setup.

-Milestone recommends that you select minimum 5-10 snapshots that represent typical conditions of:
+Milestone recommends that you select a minimum of 5-10 snapshots that represent typical conditions of:

-The weather; for example, sunlight and rain
+The weather, such as sunlight and rain

-The light; for example, daylight and nighttime
+The light, such as daylight and nighttime

-Vehicle types; to define the top and bottom of the recognition area
+Vehicle types to define the top and bottom of the recognition area

-Position in the lane; to define the left and right of the recognition area
+Position in the lane to define the left and right of the recognition area

-Distance to the car; to define the area where LPR analyzes license plates
+Distance to the car to define the area where LPR analyzes license plates